ElinaBoman/the-muscle-factory/README.md

 * Create a website using Django Framework

-* Learn moore about: Bootstrap, python, javascript, CSS and HTML
+* Use: Bootstrap, python, javascript, CSS and HTML

 * Create a website with full CRUD functionallity